 ● Temporary numbness

-Thigh lift reviews set the average success rate at 88%.
+Calf implant surgery reviews set the average success rate at 97,2%.

-The post-op swelling will generally go down during the first 2 weeks of the calf implants recovery period.
-The results of this procedure are visible immediately, but it will take some time for the legs to heal and refine themselves to their final form and contour.
+After around two weeks, patients will notice less bruising and swelling and feel their skin begin to adjust to the implants.
+The results of this procedure are visible immediately, but it will take some time for the legs to heal and reach their final form and contour.